puppetlabs/puppet-docs/source/pe/2.5/accounts_user_type.markdown

 Puppet Enterprise uses this type internally to manage some of its own system users, but also exposes it as a public interface.

-The `pe_accounts::user` type can be used on all of the platforms supported by Puppet Enterprise.
+The `pe_accounts::user` type can be used on all of the platforms supported by Puppet Enterprise (except Windows).

-**Note:** In Puppet Enterprise 1.2, this type was called `accounts::user`; it was renamed in PE 2 to avoid namespace conflicts.
+**Note:** In Puppet Enterprise 1.2, this type was called `accounts::user`. it was renamed in PE 2 to avoid namespace conflicts.
 If you are upgrading and wish to continue using the older name, the upgrader can install a wrapper module to enable it.
 See [the chapter on upgrading](./install_upgrading.html) for more details.

 ## Usage Example